HaitaoMao/HaitaoMao.github.io/pages/Me.md

 My reserch interests lies in:

 - The principle on DNN learning procedure: a novel neuron perspective:
   - Neuron Compaign Initialization strategy (**Won the CIKM2021 Best Short Paper**)
   - Neuron steadiness regularization (**NeurIPS 2022**)
+  - Understanding Graph structure of Neural Network (ongoing)
 - The principle on Graph-tasks and new architecture design for learning on graph: (**Theoretical inspire** and **Practice first**)
-  - Node classification: Can GNN benefits all nodes iin the same graph? (under-review)
+  - Node classification: Can GNN benefits all nodes iin the same graph? (**NeurIPS2023**)
   - Link Prediction: What is the key factors for GNN success in Link prediction?
-(Ongoing)
+(Under-review)
+  - LLM for Graph: LLM as graph predictor, annotater, and enhancer (Under-review)
-- Find new and real-world data mining challenge
+- Find new and real-world data mining challenge (NeurIPS 2022, 2023)

 My research style is (1) using toy examples, (2) building  suitable assumption (3) conducting real-world experimental insights (4) deriving theoritical understanding aligning with real-world scenario.
 With those analyses, I can (1) understand graph-related task, datasets, model architecture design, and the learning procedure (2) find new real-world challnge and define research scenario revolving on real-world challenge.
 (3) Find new solution based on those insights.